clawpack/doc/doc/netcdf.rst

 Using NetCDF output
 ==========================

+.. warning:: NetCDF output is currently broken in 5.0.0.

 The AMRClaw and GeoClaw codes have the option to output results in binary using NetCDF instead of the usual :ref:`ascii_output_format`.